RaineyMisty/katsuo-ropebound/README.md

 ## Advanced topic AI:
 main implementation: AI created should be a Q learning model focused as a cooperative player for platforming, using a behavior tree to solve jumping.
 We are using a Q learning model since it is a state based learning algorithm which we can trim branches that do not meet specifications.
 How we will reward the AI is by adding coins to the map as both a reward to the players and a reward for the bot.
 These coins are completely optional otherwise.

+Q type learning while slow can provide a rather comprehnsive learning algorithm option with it's use as 2 players, thereby allowing the AI to learn independently and treat the other AI as just background variables.

 ## Advanced topic Multiplayer:
 main implementation: multiplayer should be a client server model